-Threats to caribou in the Mackenzie Mountains include excessive localized hunting pressure (including harvesting pressure, and all-terrain vehicle use causing displacement and habitat damage), industrial activities (including disturbance and increased road access) and environmental changes.
-Impacts of hunters and recreational activities have been seen to increase in some areas of mountain caribou range.
+Threats to caribou in the Mackenzie Mountains include excessive localized hunting pressure (including harvesting pressure, and all-terrain vehicle use causing displacement and habitat damage), industrial activities (including disturbance and increased road access), and environmental changes.
+Impacts of hunters and recreational activities are seen as increasing in some areas of northern mountain caribou range.
 There are indications that industrial exploration and development will increase in the near future; this is already underway in the Yukon portion of the range.